Arrival Process

 When you are finished unloading, move your car to one of the WWU parking lots:

-• Free parking available: C lot
+• Free parking available on Sunday (Jan 5): C lot

 • Pay to park: 6V, 7G and 14G lots